About BIN

 (SABI) on Facebook is an information page.
 Survivors only.
 Search the term on Facebook to locate the group.
 The picture is a sailboat.

 Acquired Brain Injury Requiring Assistance (ABIRA) on Facebook is a support group for people who have sustained an acquired brain injury (which includes traumatic brain injury, stroke, anoxic injury, etc.) who need assistance using the computer to be online.
 This group includes chat.
 Survivors and family caregivers only.
-Search the term on Facebook to locate the group.
-The picture is of a bridge going to mountains.
+This group is not open to the public.
+To apply for this group, please befriend Sabisue (Brain Injury Network affiliation shows on her profile) and explain your interest in joining this particular group.

 YAHOO GROUPS